Yuthish/ML_IEEE_CAS/README.md

 It has huge amount of applications and is widely adapted in many places.

 ## Applications
-Some of the major applications are:
+Some of the major applications are
    * Speech Recognition
    * OCR
    * Predictive search results